ICMGP 2022 - Lifetime Achievement Award

 Criteria for Nomination:

-- The candidate must be internationally recognized for scientific contributions in mercury research.
+- The candidate must be internationally recognised for scientific contributions in mercury research.

 - Multiple groups may nominate an individual, but the review committee will consider multiple nominations as a bundled package for the candidate.
 Nominees with be reviewed based on the body of their lifetime contributions on international scholarship, global public policy and outreach, and mentoring pertaining to mercury, rather than the number of nominations.
 The candidate should have a commitment and track record of mentoring new mercury researchers.